-- For observations centering around meridian transit, it is mandatory to append "MERIDIAN" to the OB name. - The primary and the companion should not be of comparable brightness in the R band; otherwise the wavefront sensing may be affected, resulting in an elongated PSF.
+- Note also that for bright objects with K ≤ 6 mag, the SINFONI_ifs_acq_NGSfast acquisition template should be used, since it skips the 250mas and 100mas scales during the acquisition, to avoid causing persistence to the detector. - For the science observations, one would normally expect to use the SINFONI_ifs_obs_GenericOffset template, setting the offsets to be zero (or to a small value if a tiny sub-pixel offset is desired, but at the expense of increased overheads).
+Note normally one would set the observation type to Object, and the number of offset positions to a fairly large number to cover the duration of the meridian transit. - For observations centering around meridian transit, it is mandatory to append "MERIDIAN" to the OB name. - The primary and the companion should not be of comparable brightness in the R band; otherwise the wavefront sensing may be affected, resulting in an elongated PSF.
 The field may also rotate around the "centre of mass" of the binary.
 The brightness of the secondary should be insignificant compared to the primary; a back-of-envelope calculation suggests that Δm_R should be larger than ~ 3.8 mag.
-Asking in the README for the diameter of the entrance diaphragm of the MACAO system to be manually reduced may also help to block out the light from the companion. - Pupil-tracking is only offered in NGS mode; it is not available for LGS or noAO. - There will be no pipeline support for the mode, however the existing pipeline can be used to output individual data-cubes by suitable choice of parameters.
+Asking in the README for the diameter of the entrance diaphragm of the MACAO system to be manually reduced may also help to block out the light from the companion. - Pupil-tracking is only offered in NGS mode; it is not available for noAO. - There will be no pipeline support for the mode, however the existing pipeline can be used to output individual data-cubes by suitable choice of parameters.